dave1b/PREN_HerbE/README.md

 # PREN_HerbE
-Python-based repostiory for an autonomous driving roboter.
+Python-based repository for an autonomous driving roboter.
 The roboter can autonomously drive along a parcour and recognise qr-codes and plants along the way.

 Code for PREN22: Processing of Video input, Scanning for QR-Codes, Plant Detection, Ultrasonicsensoring on a RaspberryPi